fabferri/az-pattern/route-server/rs-dualhome-s2s-vpn/README.md

    ms.date="29/04/2021"
    ms.author="fabferri" />

-# Spoke VNet with Azure Router Server in peering with NVAs in two hub VNets
+# dual-homed network with Azure Route Server and site-to-site VPNs

 The article describes the network configuration which diagram is shown below: